eloymelo/eloymelo.com/content/about/_index.md

 Hello!

 Welcome to my space on the web.
-Here you’ll find information about who I am, what I do, my projects, learnings, and ideas.
+Here you’ll find information about who I am, what I do, my projects, ideas and so on.

-This site serves as my personal portfolio, blog, and learning journal.
-Soon, you’ll be able to read more about my journey, my motivations, the challenges I face in the tech world, and everything I’ve been learning along the way.
+This site serves as my personal portfolio, blog and learning journal.
+Soon, you’ll be able to read more about my journey and everything I’ve been learning along the way.

-Feel free to explore the content and get in touch!
+Feel free to explore the content.